marinamarl/inpsyde-theme/README.md

 Install:

-For local development (vendor will be installed on separate folder from wordpress, wp core will be in wp subfolder, theme will still be in themes/wp-content.)

-create a composer.json in directory of choice:
+For local development
 ---------------------
+(vendor will be installed on separate folder from wordpress, wp core will be in wp subfolder, theme will still be in themes/wp-content.)

+Create a composer.json in directory of choice:

 {
   "name": "Inpsyde",
   "homepage": "https://marina_marlag@bitbucket.org/marina_marlag/inpsyde-theme.git",